Book a Home Trial

 Frequently Asked Questions

-Is emerald more expensive than diamond?
+Is an emerald a diamond?

-Can emerald jewellery be worn daily?
+Can emeralds be worn every day?

-Why are diamonds more commonly used in engagement rings?
+Why are diamonds more popular than emeralds?